RobertoFreireFerrazPassos/Concurrent-and-Parallel-in-DotNet/README.md

 Multithreading is an extension of the concept of multitasking, aiming to improve the performance of a program by maximizing and optimizing computer resources.
 Multithreading is a form of concurrency that uses multiple threads of execution.

-Notes:

-A process is an instance of a program running within a computer system.
-Each process has one or more threads of execution, and no thread can exist outside a process.

-A thread is a unit of computation (an independent set of programming instructions designed to achieve a particular result), which the operating system scheduler independently executes and manages.

 Multithreading differs from multitasking: Unlike multitasking, with multithreading, the threads share resources

 Multithreading is hardware-agnostic, which means that it can be performed regardless of the number of cores.
 Parallel programming is a superset of multithreading.
 You could use multithreading to parallelize a program by sharing resources in the same process, for example, but you could also parallelize a program by executing the computation in multiple processes or even in different computers.